mgeduld/the-great-gatsby/index.md

 **CATHERINE (ACTOR FOUR)**

-Do you live down on Long Island, too?
+*[Breaks off her assault on NICK and interrogates him]* Do you live down on Long Island, too?

 **NICK (ACTOR ONE)**

-I live at West Egg.
+*[Looks for his book.
+Gives up.
+Improvises*] I live at ...
+East ...
+No! ...
+West Egg.

 **CATHERINE (ACTOR FOUR)**